Network Graph Limited Release

 Functionality

-With Network Graph, Open Measures is now able to show that crawled information in a graph structure, representing each data point while visually preserving its relationships with other data points.
+With Network Graph, Open Measures is now able to show that information in a graph structure, representing each data point while visually preserving its relationships with other data points.
 To fully understand Network Graph’s potential impact and applications, it helps to relate it to how online data relationships are modeled by other applications across web-based industries.

 When a user posts a hashtag, there is a relationship created between a user and the hashtag they posted.
 These kinds of data relationships exist all over the web.
 Representing them in graph form is considered a backbone functionality for many web applications and technologies (ads and search, for example).